edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 The response is similar to if query was sent directly to Core Data (http://localhost:59880/api/v2/reading/all?limit=2), except that it was done over TLS and with authentication.
 We didn't need to bind the Core Data's server to other interfaces or expose its port to outside.

 !!! tip
     EdgeX's API Gateway internally generated a self-signed TLS certificate.
-The system doesn't trust that certificate and that's why we set the `--insecure` flag for curl.
+The system doesn't trust that certificate and that's why we set the `--insecure` flag for cURL.

     Refer [here](../../getting-started/Ch-GettingStartedSnapUsers/#changing-tls-certificates) to learn how you can replace the certificate with one that your system trusts.